awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ORDER BY member_casual;
 ```

-  After identifying that casual riders spent more time riding, I wanted to know what is the average ride length for each rider type?
+  After identifying that casual riders spent more time riding, I wanted to explore the average ride length for each rider type.
 On average, casual riders spend 23 minutes riding and members spend 12 minutes riding.
 Casual riders spend almost twice as much time riding than members during their rental!
 ```SQL
 SELECT
 	member_casual AS rider_type,